 Respite programs are another option which gives family and friends acting as carers time out to take a break, while giving the person with a disability some experience of living more independently.
-Contact the Carer Respite Centre in your local area on 1800 059 059 for details.
+Contact the Carer Gateway for more information on 1800 422 737.

-In some areas there are special psychiatric units which provide bilingual psychiatrists and other services for people from culturally and linguistically diverse (CALD) communities.
+In some areas there are special psychiatric units which provide bilingual mental health professionals and other services for people from culturally and linguistically diverse (CALD) communities.
 Contact the treating health professionals for details.
 They should also have access to a 24-hour Translating and Interpreting Service.

-For further information, please the multilingual factsheets on mental illness.
+For further information, please see multilingual factsheets on mental health issues.